 What These Salaries Look Like After NC Taxes

-| $45,000 | ~$3,200 | ~$1,338 | ~$3,443 | ~$37,000 |
+| $45,000 | ~$3,200 | ~$1,273 | ~$3,443 | ~$37,100 |

-| $65,000 | ~$6,700 | ~$2,230 | ~$4,973 | ~$51,100 |
+| $65,000 | ~$6,700 | ~$2,078 | ~$4,973 | ~$51,200 |

-| $85,000 | ~$11,400 | ~$3,081 | ~$6,503 | ~$64,000 |
+| $85,000 | ~$11,400 | ~$2,878 | ~$6,503 | ~$64,200 |

-| $110,000 | ~$17,700 | ~$4,122 | ~$8,415 | ~$79,800 |
+| $110,000 | ~$17,700 | ~$3,877 | ~$8,415 | ~$80,000 |

-Remote work has meaningfully changed NC's salary landscape.
-Workers at out-of-state companies (particularly large tech and finance firms headquartered in NYC, SF, or Seattle) often earn significantly above local market rates while living in NC.
+Workers at out-of-state companies — particularly large tech and finance firms headquartered in NYC, SF, or Seattle — often earn significantly above local NC market rates while living here.
 This has contributed to wage growth in the Triangle and Charlotte, and has also driven housing cost increases in those markets.
+If you work remotely for an out-of-state employer while living in NC, your wages are taxed by NC from the day you establish NC residency, regardless of where your employer is based.

 High-Growth Career Paths in NC

-Several occupations are projected to see above-average salary and employment growth in NC over the next decade, based on BLS occupational projections and NC Commerce workforce data:
+Several occupations are projected to see above-average salary and employment growth in NC over the next decade, based on BLS occupational projections and NC Commerce workforce data.

 Frequently Asked Questions